| |

 bulletin, and creates the software for special projects.
 He is

 a recognized speaker at national aging network meetings.
+Katie

 Burke, M.B.A., Administrator, Formerly with Chilton Research